-Qualified school means a preschool that offers services to students with disabilities, nongovernmental primary or secondary school that is located in Arizona and that does not discriminate based on race, color, disability, familial status or national origin.
+Qualified school means a preschool that offers services to students with disabilities, nongovernmental primary or secondary school that is located in Arizona and financial aid is distributed by ALF without regard to race, ethnicity, color, national origin, gender/gender-identity, disability, religion, or sexual orientation.
 All teaching staff and personnel that have unsupervised contact with students are required to be fingerprinted.
 Qualified school does not include a charter school or any program operated by a charter school.
 This means that a private school program which operates in the same facilities as the charter school operates and a private school program that is administered by the same staff as employed by a charter school is not eligible for private school tuition organization scholarships.

 For public kindergarten, Arizona requires that children must be 5 years old as of September 1, though a school district governing board may allow admitting children into kindergarten who will reach the age of 5 by January 1.
 A kindergarten scholarship applicant must be eligible for kindergarten under public school guidelines.

 If the parent has already paid part of the tuition for the academic year, the school may refund that partial tuition paid to the parent.
 If the parent has not paid part of the tuition or if there is still excess scholarship money for the academic year after a refund to the parent, the school must return that excess money to one or all of the STOs paying scholarships.
 The amount of scholarships paid from all STOs for one student cannot exceed the amount of tuition for that academic year.

 The scholarship or grant can cover tuition only.
 It is not to be used for any other expenses or fees (such as application or registration fees, sports fees, tutoring).